-- 7.4.2 Soil horizons that have chroma and value of ≤ 3 due to high organic matter contents (A horizons) present problems for SWT interpretations.
-Also, with low chroma comprised of uncoated grains which result from prolonged leaching with organic acids (E horizons) are not considered to be an indication of a SWT.
-These horizons (A and E) shall be considered to contain SWT's only if they also contain identifiable redox concentrations and/or depletions.
+- 8.4.3.
+Soil horizons that have chroma and value of ≤ 3 due to high organic matter contents (A horizons) present problems for SWT interpretations.
+Also, uncoated grains which result from prolonged leaching with organic acids (E horizons) are not considered to be an indication of a SWT.
+These horizons (A and E) shall be considered to contain SWT's only if they also contain high or low chroma colors.
 A plowed horizon (Ap), which has chroma of 3 or less, shall not be considered to contain an SWT unless the first underlying horizon contains an SWT.
-The duration of the SWT in a plowed horizon (Ap) with chroma ≤ 3 and in A and E horizons with chroma ≤ 3 and redox concentrations and/or depletions shall be the same as in the first underlying horizon. - 7.4.3 Monitoring Requirements - 7.4.3.1 Some soils may exhibit redoximorphic features that are not indicative of current soil conditions.
+The duration of the SWT in a plowed horizon (Ap) with chroma ≤ 3 and in A and E horizons with chroma ≤ 3 and high or low chroma colors shall be the same as in the first underlying horizon. - 8.4.4.
+Soils with 35% or more clay that are low or moderate shrink-swell, with a hue of 5YR or redder typically formed over sandstone, siltstone, limestone, and chert may have higher hydraulic conductivities and seasonal water tables of shorter duration than indicated by the above characteristics.
+These soils will be considered moderate hydraulic conductivity and sized according to redoximorphic features.
+Alluvial soils such as those deposited by the Arkansas and Red Rivers and soils formed from shale are high shrink-swell and are not included in this exception.

+8.4.5.
+Some soils may exhibit redoximorphic features that are not indicative of current soil conditions.
 In such soils, monitoring wells or piezometers may be necessary to determine current soil wetness conditions.
-Monitoring shall be done during the wet season. - 7.4.3.2 A property owner or their representative has the option to use observation wells and/or piezometers to demonstrate that redoximorphic features are not an indication of zones of saturation.
-The following procedures for the use of observations wells/piezometers to evaluate the depth and duration of seasonal water tables shall be implemented.
+Monitoring must be done during the wet season.